bkuslitskiy/Compare-TV-Shows-V4/memory-bank/progress.md

 - 4/14/2025: Added more detailed logging to API proxy for better debugging
 - 4/14/2025: Verified search and comparison functionality works correctly
 - 4/14/2025: Implemented keyboard navigation for search, selection, and comparison components
-- 4/14/2025: Implemented comprehensive Playwright tests for all core functionality
+- 4/15/2025: Implemented comprehensive Playwright tests for all core functionality
 - 4/15/2025: Implemented advanced role filtering system with search, department filters, episode count filters, and main cast filters
+- 4/15/2025: Implemented caching layer with localStorage for API responses
+- 4/15/2025: Added cache status component with statistics and clear cache functionality
+- 4/15/2025: Created Playwright tests for caching functionality